 The Trust, on behalf of the North Square Spectrum Alpha Fund, North Square Dynamic Small Cap Fund, North Square Advisory Research Small Cap Growth Fund, North Square Multi Strategy Fund, North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund, has adopted a Rule 12b-1 plan (the "12b-1 Plan") with respect to each Fund's Class A shares and the North Square Tactical Growth Fund, North Square Tactical Defensive Fund, and North Square Trilogy Alternative Return Fund Class C shares.
-Under the 12b-1 Plan, a Fund pays to the Distributor distribution fees in connection with the sale and distribution of the Fund's Class A and Class C shares and/or shareholder liaison service fees in connection with the provision of services to shareholders of each such Class and the maintenance of shareholder accounts.
-For Class A shares, the maximum annual fee payable to the Distributor for such distribution and/or shareholder liaison services is 0.25% of the average daily net assets of such shares.
+Under the 12b-1 Plan, a Fund pays to the Distributor distribution fees in connection with the sale and distribution of the Fund's Class A and Class C shares and/or shareholder liaison service fees in connection with the provision of services to shareholders of each such Class and the maintenance of shareholder liaison services is 0.25% of the average daily net assets of such shares.
 For Class C shares, the maximum annual fees payable to the Distributor for distribution services and shareholder liaison services are 0.75% and 0.25%, respectively, of the average daily net assets attributable to such shares.